-Paris Court of Appeal reverses ruling on arbitrators’s liability: holds it falls outside Brussels Ia.
+Paris Court of Appeal reverses ruling on arbitrator’s liability: holds it falls outside Brussels Ia.

 I did say I was mopping up the queue this week so here’s a post reminding us of the Paris Court of Appeal overturning an earlier judgment which had held that an arbitrator’s liability falls within Brussels Ia.
 I have analysis and further reference to the first instance judgment here, and Gilles Cuniberti’s approving view on the Court of Appeal’s decision is here.